-Prevalence of lumbar radiculopathy is estimated to be 2-5% in men and 1-3% in women.
-Peak age at time of disc surgery is 40 in both sexes.
-Most cases have an atraumatic onset but risk factors include driving occupations, frequent lifting (especially with twisting motions), heavy industry work, back trauma, as well as previous history of back pain, taller height, smoking, overweight (in a dose dependent fashion 2), sedentary lifestyle, multiple pregnancies, high work load, chronic cough and gender.
-Environmental factors are thought to account for 80% of lumbar radiculopathy onset, although a familial predisposition to lumbar herniated discs (which can be a cause of lumbar radiculopathy has been reported.
-It should also be noted that lumbar herniated discs are not always associated with lumbar radiculopathy 3.
+Prevalence of lumbar radiculopathy is estimated to be 3-5% of the population – 2-5% in men and 1-3% in women.
+The primary risk factor is age as this occurs secondary to degenerative changes in the spinal column.
+Men will typically experience symptoms at an earlier age than women – forties in men and fifties to sixties in women2.
+Most cases have an atraumatic onset and other risk factors include driving occupations, frequent lifting (especially with twisting motions), heavy industry work, back trauma, as well as previous history of back pain, taller height, smoking, overweight (in a dose dependent fashion3-4), sedentary lifestyle, multiple pregnancies, high workload, chronic cough, and gender.
+Environmental factors are thought to account for 80% of lumbar radiculopathy onset, although a familial predisposition to lumbar herniated discs which can be a cause of lumbar radiculopathy has been reported.
+It should also be noted that lumbar herniated discs are not always associated with lumbar radiculopathy.4

-- Mechanical compression of the spinal nerve was initially presumed to be the cause of radiculopathy due to: 5
+- Mechanical compression of the spinal nerve was initially presumed to be the cause of radiculopathy due to6

 - Spinal nerve anatomy poorly resistant to compression (lacking a perineurium, poorly developed epineurium, and more tenuous blood supply versus peripheral nerves).

 - High tensile forces on the spinal nerve from tethering.